 Here are some ways you can also celebrate Asian Heritage Month in your community:

-- Read about famous Asian Americans here, including Amar Bose, chairman and founder of Bose Corporation; Perry Chen, founder and CEO of Kickstarter; and David Chang, founder of the Momofuku restaurant group, among others.
-You can also learn more about Noteworthy Historical Asian Canadians here, including the much love Sandra Oh.
+- Read about famous Asian Americans, including Amar Bose, chairman and founder of Bose Corporation; Perry Chen, founder and CEO of Kickstarter; and David Chang, founder of the Momofuku restaurant group, among others.
+You can also learn more about Noteworthy Historical Asian Canadians, including the much love Sandra Oh and David Suzuki.

-- Watch Crazy Rich Asians with an Asian friend and try to feel this experience through their eyes.
+- Watch Crazy Rich Asians with an Asian friend and try to appreciate this experience through their eyes.

-- Catch couple episodes of ‘Fresh Off the Boat” a comedy series about a Taiwanese immigrant family in the 90’s, and “Kim’s Convenience” about a Korean Canadian family.
-This is the first Canadian sitcom to feature Asian Canadian family members as lead characters.
+- Catch couple episodes of ‘Fresh Off the Boat” a comedy series about a Taiwanese immigrant family in the 90’s, and “Kim’s Convenience” about a Korean Canadian family who run a convenience store in Toronto.
+Kim’s Convenience is the first Canadian sitcom to feature Asian Canadian family members as lead characters.

 - Go to a local Asian Heritage Month event this May that celebrates a different Asian culture than one that you are familiar with.
 Visit a Buddhist shrine, a Sikh temple, a mosque, or an ethnic church to learn about the diverse Asian communities and their values and believes.

 - Learn to cook Asian cuisine with a friend using unfamiliar ingredients.
 Check out blogs such as www.justonecookbook.com by Namiko Hirasawa Chen, and www.cookwithmanali.com by Manali.